industrial-edge/notifier-getting-started/docs/Installation.md

 ![5_Notifier_Overview](/docs/graphics/5_Notifier_Overview.PNG)

-### Manage 'My notifications'
+### Manage "My notifications"

-Navigate to Settings > Manage 'My notifications' on the left bar.
+Navigate to Settings > Manage "My notifications" on the left bar.

 Here you can create filters for displaying only your notifications, which can be selected on the "Notifications" start page.